JAlcocerT/Linux/content/docs/Linux_&_Cloud/selfhosting.md

 {{< card link="https://jalcocert.github.io/RPi/" title="IoT with Raspberry Pi" image="https://jalcocert.github.io/RPi/img/RPi-Projects.png" subtitle="Linux will onboard you to the IoT and Embedding World.
 Are you ready to take the first step?" >}}

 ## GenAI

+To try new Gen AI Projects within Linux, you can setup a Docker Python environment with these 3 artifacts:

 {{< tabs items="Dockerfile,requirements,Config" defaultIndex="2" >}}

   {{< tab >}}**Dockerfile**:

+This will help you encapsulate the project dependencies:

 ```Dockerfile
 FROM python:3.11-slim